Dividing up money and belongings when you separate

 how much you’ve each contributed to the relationship - financially and emotionally

-A solicitor will be able to tell you if it’s worth selling your home.
+A solicitor will be able to tell you what you'll be entitled to if you sell your home.

 Dividing up your pension

-If you’re married or in a civil partnership, you’re normally entitled to a share of your ex-partner’s pension when you divorce or end your civil partnership.
+If you’re married or in a civil partnership, you might be entitled to a share of your ex-partner’s pension when you divorce or end your civil partnership.

 You should try to reach an agreement between yourselves about what you want to do with a pension, but it’s best to speak to a financial adviser.